lawderp/100-days-of-code/r1-log.md

 (less) I did a little something; I think tried to follow Android project and failed...

 ### Day 29
-Played w Shopify (Polaris) table for upfront rates.
+(Blend) Played w Shopify (Polaris) table for upfront rates.
 Also wrote Terms & PP in HTML/CSS.

 ### Day 30
 [Express TH] - continued tutorial.
 Learned about cookies: namely, how to set and read them.